nhsconnect/FHIR-END-OF-LIFE-API/pages/explore/api_eol_entity_patient.md

 {% include custom/search.warnbanner.html %}

-{% include custom/fhir.STU3.reference.html resource="Patient" page="CareConnect-Patient-1" fhirname="Patient" fhirlink="patient.html" content="[DSTU2] Bristol Connecting Care POC" userlink="engage_poc_bristolcc.html" %}
+{% include custom/fhir.STU3.reference.html resource="Patient" page="CareConnect-Patient-1" fhirname="Patient" fhirlink="patient.html" content="N/A" userlink=" " %}

+## Communication ##

+It is proposed to use the exisiting extension under the Care Connect Patient profile which covers the Communication requirements. the profile can be viewed here:
+<a href="https://fhir.hl7.org.uk/STU3/StructureDefinition/Extension-CareConnect-NHSCommunication-1">NHS communication preferences</a>

+## Contacts ##

+It is proposed to use the exisiting element under the Care Connect Patient profile named Patient.contact which can be used to record End of Life contacts.

 ## 1. Read ##

-Communication: There is an exisiting extension under the Care Connect Patient profile which covers the Communication capturing requirements. the profile can be viewed here:
-<a href="https://fhir.hl7.org.uk/STU3/StructureDefinition/Extension-CareConnect-NHSCommunication-1">NHS communication preferences</a>

-Contacts: There is an exisiting element under the Care Connect Patient profile named Patient.contact which can be used to record End of Life contacts.

-Lasting Power of Attorney: There is an exisiting element under the Care Connect Patient profile named Patient.contact which can be used to record End of Life LPA.

 <div markdown="span" class="alert alert-success" role="alert">
 GET [baseUrl]/Patient/[id]</div>